CLOVETHEDESTROYER/speech-assistant-openai/README.md

 - Python 3.8+
 - Node.js and npm/yarn (for Vite React frontend)
 - OpenAI API key with access to the Realtime API and Whisper.
-- Twilio account with Voice services, a Twilio phone number, and a Voice Intelligence Service configured.
+- Twilio account with Voice services, and a Voice Intelligence Service configured.
 - Google Cloud Console project with Calendar API enabled (for calendar integration).
 - PostgreSQL (optional, SQLite available for development by default).
 - Ngrok or similar tunneling service for local development with Twilio webhooks.